 The fluid level for the hydraulic steering should be checked frequently and maintained at the proper level.
-The steering fluid level on power assist systems should be maintained at no less than 1/2" below the bottom of the fill plug hole on the hydraulic power assist pump reservoir located in the compartment on the starboard side of the cockpit next to the helm seat.
+The steering fluid level should be maintained at no less than 1/2" below the bottom of the fill plug hole on the hydraulic power assist pump reservoir located in the mechanical systems compartment.
 Only use power steering fluid recommended by the steering system manufacturer when adding fluid.